Cohomology of vector bundles on the moduli space of parabolic connections on $\mathbb{P}^1$ minus $5$ points: Introduction

 for any ${\bm x} \neq {\bm y}$, $i \geq 0$. \end{Thm}

-We will also explain in the $ n=5$ case the computation of the cohomology of the structure sheaf of $\cM$ given by D. Arinkin \cite{AF} based on his discussions with R. Fedorov. \begin{Thm}[D. Arinkin \cite{AF}, Corollary \ref{proof_of_main2}] Suppose $n = 5$.
+We will also explain in the $ n=5$ case the computation of the cohomology of the structure sheaf of $\cM$ given by D. Arinkin \cite{AF} based on his discussions with R. Fedorov. \begin{Thm}[D. Arinkin \cite{AF}, Corollary \zcref{proof_of_main2}] Suppose $n = 5$.
 Then we have

 \end{Thm} These theorems support the orthogonal property mentioned above.
-In the future work, we will check the orthogonal property along the remaining locus, and prove the categorical equivalence (Conjecture \ref{GLC-like}) in the $n = 5$ case.
-Theorem \ref{main2} is partially obtained by the author in \cite{M21a, M21b} in which the statement is equivalent to a certain connecting map being isomorphism.
-Note that the methods given by Arinkin \cite{AF} work for arbitrary $n \geq 5$ if we assume the statements corresponding to Proposition \ref{cohomology_of_compactification} and Lemma \ref{canonical_bundle_over_M_H} in this paper.
-We will explain the proof of Theorem \ref{main} in Section \ref{proof_of_main_theorem}.
-The proof of Theorem \ref{main2} is given in Section \ref{Proof_of_Theorem2} as Corollary \ref{proof_of_main2}.
+In the future work, we will check the orthogonal property along the remaining locus, and prove the categorical equivalence (Conjecture \zcref{GLC-like}) in the $n = 5$ case.
+Theorem \zcref{main2} is partially obtained by the author in \cite{M21a, M21b} in which the statement is equivalent to a certain connecting map being isomorphism.
+Note that the methods given by Arinkin \cite{AF} work for arbitrary $n \geq 5$ if we assume the statements corresponding to Proposition \zcref{cohomology_of_compactification} and Lemma \zcref{canonical_bundle_over_M_H} in this paper.
+We will explain the proof of Theorem \zcref{main} in \zcref{proof_of_main_theorem}.
+The proof of Theorem \zcref{main2} is given in \zcref{Proof_of_Theorem2} as Corollary \zcref{proof_of_main2}.